bencross95/arthur-cross/src/project/sevdaliza1 copy 2.md

 ---
-title: "Sevdaliza Interview - SS22 Cover "
+title: "Sevdaliza - SS22 Cover "
 date: 2022-03-01T00:00:00.000Z
 description: Sevdaliza is an artist who has always been at the forefront of creativity, from early videos delving into 3D render work to her outstanding